Rave: History

-Origin (1950s–1970s)
+Origins and Etymology (1950s–1970s)

 In the late 1950s in London, England, the term "rave" was used to describe the "wild bohemian parties" of the Soho beatnik set.
 Jazz musician Mick Mulligan, known for indulging in such excesses, had the nickname "king of the ravers".
 In 1958, Buddy Holly recorded the hit "Rave On", citing the madness and frenzy of a feeling and the desire for it never to end.
 The word "rave" was later used in the burgeoning mod youth culture of the early 1960s as the way to describe any wild party in general.
 People who were gregarious party animals were described as "ravers".
-Pop musicians such as Steve Marriott of Small Faces and Keith Moon of The Who were self-described "ravers".
+Pop musicians such as Steve Marriott of Small Faces and Keith Moon of the Who were self-described "ravers".
+In 1965, the Grateful Dead served as the backing band for the San Francisco Acid Tests, which were LSD drug parties organized by Ken Kesey.
+Subsequently, visual artist Andy Warhol later organized the Exploding Plastic Inevitable in New York, a multimedia event backed with performances by the Velvet Underground and Nico, the event was characterized by flashing lights, loud music, dancing and heavy drug use.
+During the psychedelic era, happenings became a common fixture of the counterculture.
+This later culminated in the massive social phenomenon known as the Summer of Love.
+The phrase "Summer of Love" was used once again during the advent of rave culture in the 1980s, referring to the "Second Summer of Love".

-Presaging the word's subsequent 1980s association with electronic music, the word "rave" was a common term used regarding the music of mid-1960s garage rock and psychedelia bands (most notably The Yardbirds, who released an album in the United States called Having a Rave Up).
+Presaging the word's subsequent 1980s association with electronic music, the word "rave" was a common term used regarding the music of mid-1960s garage rock and psychedelia bands (most notably the Yardbirds, who released an album in the United States called Having a Rave Up).
 Along with being an alternative term for partying at such garage events in general, the "rave-up" referred to a specific crescendo moment near the end of a song where the music was played faster, more heavily and with intense soloing or elements of controlled feedback.
 It was later part of the title of an electronic music performance event held on 28 January 1967 at London's Roundhouse titled the "Million Volt Light and Sound Rave".
-The event featured the only known public airing of an experimental sound collage created for the occasion by Paul McCartney of The Beatles – the legendary "Carnival of Light" recording.
+The event featured the only known public airing of an experimental sound collage created for the occasion by Paul McCartney of the Beatles – the legendary "Carnival of Light" recording.